sonoransun/up_limits/README.md

 ### Default Recipe

-The default recipe sets both the hard and soft open file limit:
+The default recipe sets both the hard and soft open file limit as per `/etc/security/limits.conf`:

     *               soft    nofile           262140
     *               hard    nofile           262140

-Which applies once a session is started.
+This change applies once a session is started.
 You may need to restart services for this change to apply.

 ### Usage